15 Startup Execution Principles

 How to use leverage, probability-weighted decisions, experimentation & more.

-I hope you've had an incredible 2022 and are on the verge of great things.
+I hope you are on the verge of great things.

-Your success in 2023 may come down to great execution.
+Your success this year may come down to great execution.

 Today we're going to look at 15 principles of startup execution.